Mr-Mayhem/Read-TSL1402R-Optical-Sensor-using-Teensy-3.x/README.md

 One can envision many other useful applications, like an amateur seismometer, a micrometer, a wire thickness measurement gadget, a quick drill bit size identifier, scanning line camera sensor, sensitive micro weighing or torsion balance scale sensor etc.

+Spectrometers:
-Spectrometers are common using this kind of part to capture a light spectrum of an item by shining a diffraction grating rainbow over the sensor pixels so red is at one end of the line of pixels and purple at the other.
-I'd use a sensor with many more pixels for Spectrometer use because the main point of a spectrometer is to resolve the different colors as finely as possible.
-AMS sells a range of these linear diode photo sensors, including sensors with much higher pixel counts, that would be easy to use with small changes to this code.
-More professional instruments seem to like a Toshiba sensor with over 3,000 pixels.
-Note that device is significantly more challenging and complex than the AMS parts.
+Spectrometers commonly employ this species of sensor or a linear CCD (a close cousin) to capture a light spectrum of an item by shining a diffraction grating "rainbow" over the sensor pixels, so red is at one end of the line of pixels and purple shines at the other.

+I'd use a sensor with many more pixels for building a spectrometer, because the main point of a spectrometer is to resolve the different colors as finely as possible.
+AMS sells a range of these linear diode photo sensors, including sensors with much higher pixel counts, that are easy to use with small changes to this code.
+More professional instruments seem to prefer sensors like a Toshiba linear CCD sensor with over 3,000 pixels.
+Note that that device is significantly more challenging and complex to drive compared to the AMS sensors.

 I used a low pixel count part because I seek fast-as-possible updates for my application, and the more pixels the slower the frame rate, and vice-versa.